Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/me-stuff/keep-sakes.md

 And apron with cupcakes on it.
 She was wearing this one night when I got home from work with nothing but it on and high heels I think while cooking dinner.
 This was unusual to say the least and I just turned around and walked back outside.
 We did what one does in a situation like that when I came back in (ate dinner like normal and not have sex)

 Goddess statue: pink fat goddess statue.
 I’m vaguely recalling her having this before we met.
 But I don’t know it’s provenance

+Brown leather journal: Lisa got it for me?
+We recorded her symptoms in it at some point

+2018-2019 planners: Lisa recorded her life in these.
+She would write about all the things she was doing and whatnot.
+She loved them.
+We got them at Office Depot one day.
+I think we had a fight that day about something minor.
+But we went into Office Depot and found this type for her that worked with all her limitations.

+Lisa’s and my boggle pads: has her handwriting on it

+Bluetooth remote: she used this to control the volume of her tv shows on an iPad when she was doing that in 2021-22.
+She would increase the volume back and forth to try to avoid a headache.

+Pulse oximeter: for a few years Lisa’s heartbeat would go wild and she would have all sort of anxiety about it.
+We had the oximeter to show her that she was in normal range and her o2 was good.

+Sushi rolling pad: when I first met Lisa she loved making veggie sushi.
+She made it all the time for me.
+She also made me lots of bean tacos with hard shells that she fried herself.

+Popper: part of English tradition is to use these poppers on Christmas.
+They have little hats in them and Lisa loved them.

+Picture of Lisa and her friends when she was very young.